bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^23^ “The lord said to the servant, ‘Go out into the highways and hedges, and compel them to come in, that my house may be filled. ^24^ For I tell you that none of those men who were invited will taste of my supper.’”

 ^25^ Now great multitudes were going with him.
-He turned and said to them, ^26^ “If anyone comes to me, and doesn’t disregard^^ his own father, mother, wife, children, brothers, and sisters, yes, and his own life also, he can’t be my disciple. ^27^ Whoever doesn’t bear his own cross and come after me, can’t be my disciple. ^28^ For which of you, desiring to build a tower, doesn’t first sit down and count the cost, to see if he has enough to complete it? ^29^ Or perhaps, when he has laid a foundation and isn’t able to finish, everyone who sees begins to mock him, ^30^ saying, ‘This man began to build and wasn’t able to finish.’ ^31^ Or what king, as he goes to encounter another king in war, will not sit down first and consider whether he is able with ten thousand to meet him who comes against him with twenty thousand? ^32^ Or else, while the other is yet a great way off, he sends an envoy and asks for conditions of peace. ^33^ So therefore, whoever of you who doesn’t renounce all that he has, he can’t be my disciple.
+He turned and said to them, ^26^ “If anyone comes to me, and doesn’t disregard^a^ his own father, mother, wife, children, brothers, and sisters, yes, and his own life also, he can’t be my disciple. ^27^ Whoever doesn’t bear his own cross and come after me, can’t be my disciple. ^28^ For which of you, desiring to build a tower, doesn’t first sit down and count the cost, to see if he has enough to complete it? ^29^ Or perhaps, when he has laid a foundation and isn’t able to finish, everyone who sees begins to mock him, ^30^ saying, ‘This man began to build and wasn’t able to finish.’ ^31^ Or what king, as he goes to encounter another king in war, will not sit down first and consider whether he is able with ten thousand to meet him who comes against him with twenty thousand? ^32^ Or else, while the other is yet a great way off, he sends an envoy and asks for conditions of peace. ^33^ So therefore, whoever of you who doesn’t renounce all that he has, he can’t be my disciple.
-^[14:26 or, hate ]
+^a^[**14:26** or, hate ]

 ^34^ “Salt is good, but if the salt becomes flat and tasteless, with what do you season it? ^35^ It is fit neither for the soil nor for the manure pile.
 It is thrown out.
 He who has ears to hear, let him hear.”